forge42dev/Remix-Dev-Tools/README.md

 ## RemixDevTools props

 The `RemixDevTools` component accepts the following props:
-- `requireUrlFlag`: Requires rdt=true to be present in the URL search to open the Remix Development Tools.
-Defaults to `false`.
 - `plugins`: Allows you to provide additional tabs (plugins) to the Remix Development Tools.
 Defaults to `[]`.
-- `wsPort`: Allows you to specify over which port the client dev tools will communicate with the server dev tools.
-Defaults to `8080`.

 ### Defining the config